 On the school bus the next day, Bobby Joe Buchanan would tell us what he had learned from Walter Cronkite on TV.
 Kennedy had said something.
 Khrushchev had said something else.
 Something about a deadline.
 A point of no return.
 Nothing hopeful.

 Afterwards, Bobby Joe -- a junior in high school, and the bus's alpha male -- would provide commentary and analysis: "It doesn't look good."
+No one had offered any good news.
+Everybody knew.

 This mess.
 This damn world-ending mess, and for what?
 It just confirmed what I had always believed: The worst usually happens -- although, to be fair, the worst had never happened to me, not even close, except inside my head.
-Now I would be justified.
+Now, though, I would be justified.
 "See!
 What did I tell you?"

 My mom said, "One time last night I heard some kind of rumble and it scared the daylights out of me."